iWriteGigs

 Question #40

-A group of procedures pertaining to the same diagnosis.
+A group of unrelated procedures done on the same day.

 B group of related procedures covered by a single code.